Project Overview

 Phase 1: DDA Framework and PrioritiesJune - Oct.
 2025Define the potential DDA boundaries, collect property data, meet with stakeholders, explore best practices, and outline initial recommendations.

 Phase 2: Plan of DevelopmentOct.
-2025 - May 2026Create a detailed plan describing DDA services, projects and funding (Plan of Development).
-Conduct community engagement, including questionnaires and open houses.
+2025 - May 2026Create a detailed plan describing DDA investment and policy areas (Plan of Development).
+Conduct community engagement.

 Phase 3: Legal Formation ProcessMay - Nov.
 2026City Council review, ordinance preparation, and a TABOR (Taxpayer Bill of Rights) election in November 2026 for voters in the proposed DDA area.
 If approved, the DDA would begin operations in January 2027.